DIGGSml/schema-dev/README.md

 # 2.5.b Development Branch

-This is a branch for proposed nominal object/property updates to 2.5.a schema changes in this branch are designed such that instance documents validated against the 2.5.a schema will also be valid under 2.5.b.
+This is a branch for proposed nominal object/property updates to 2.5.a.
+Schema changes in this branch are designed such that instance documents validated against the 2.5.a schema will also be valid under 2.5.b.
 This
 includes: